japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-FileStreamSource.md

 == [[FileStreamSource]] FileStreamSource

-`FileStreamSource` is a link:spark-sql-streaming-Source.adoc[Source] that reads text files from `path` directory as they appear.
+`FileStreamSource` is a link:spark-sql-streaming-Source.md[Source] that reads text files from `path` directory as they appear.
 It uses `LongOffset` offsets.

-NOTE: It is used by link:spark-sql-datasource.adoc#createSource[DataSource.createSource] for `FileFormat`.
+NOTE: It is used by link:spark-sql-datasource.md#createSource[DataSource.createSource] for `FileFormat`.

 You can provide the <<schema, schema>> of the data and `dataFrameBuilder` - the function to build a `DataFrame` in <<getBatch, getBatch>> at instantiation time.